 Although the merchants who spoke were careful not to name the individual, board member Lynn Gaffey acknowledged she was the one being targeted — although she strongly denied the allegations made against her.

 However, several business owners spoke before the council and gave their accounts of how they were being harassed.

-“I was told that I do not dare ask questions and that I am not allowed to have an opinion because I don’t know the history,” said Amy Lauer, who owns Restyle Studio.
+“I was told that I do not dare ask questions and that I am not allowed to have an opinion because I don’t know the history,” said Amy Lauer,

 Catherine Huelsman, a property owner in downtown, said two of her tenants have been harassed, causing their revenues to be dropped in half.